 Ariane has a Master’s of Science from the University of Innsbruck/Austria and studied music at the Academy of Music, Vienna, the University of Miami, the University of South Florida, and the University of West London.
 She holds a Master’s of Music from the University of West London.

 I create a popular lesson series, called Talking Technique, on the epic bass magazine notreble.com.
 This is all about technique, health, posture and letting the energy flow when playing.
 NoTreble is a must for every bass player – podcasts, videos, columns, commentary, recommendations, reader spot lights, give aways, gear reviews… Check it out!

 I am very happy to be an educator with the online music education powerhouse TrueFire.com.
 Explore my TrueFire releases here.

 I am an elected board member of the San Francisco Chapter of the Recording Academy (The Grammys).
 Voting members, please connect with me here.
 Interested music professionals should find more about the Academy here.

 My partner in crime and life is Wolf Wein, my teacher, mentor and inspiration.
 He is a composer, bassist and fantastic musician and educator whose influence on me and my music and teaching cannot be overstated.

 For the latest in gear talk, I recommend you check out Andy Irvine’s new site, and to keep up with what’s new in the world of bass I recommend these sites:

-I am proud to regularly be involved with the California Jazz Conservatories’ Jazz and Blues Camps for Women and Girls.
+I am regularly involved with the California Jazz Conservatories’ Jazz and Blues Camps for Women and Girls.
 Here is an article I wrote that explains a bit why.
 I am also on the Planning Committee of and presenter/panelist at the League of Women Bass Players Inaugural Conference.

 I am a proud official endorser of the following companies: